The Future of AI Part 3

 "Training AI on Quantum Computers could advance computer vision, pattern recognition, voice recognition, machine translation, and more."

-However CBINSIGHTS also observed that "Recent work has produced algorithms that could act as the building blocks of quantum Machine Learning, but the and software to fully realize quantum Artificial Intelligence are still as elusive to us as a general Quantum Computer itself."
+However CBINSIGHTS also observed that "Recent work has produced algorithms that could act as the building blocks of quantum Machine Learning, but the hardware and software to fully realize quantum Artificial Intelligence are still as elusive to us as a general Quantum Computer itself."

 FINANCIAL SERVICES